wellbeing, healing and disease prevention

 Liver Disease Symptoms, Treatment and Prevention.
 Read on or download a free copy of our fact sheet here.

-Fortunately, the liver has an extraordinary ability to regenerate itself when it’s damaged.
-So, what is exciting about this?
-It gives you the opportunity to help your pet’s liver to regenerate healthier.
+liver to regenerate healthier.
 However, the liver regenerates itself with the same cellular memory it had before.
-Therefore, the key is to ensure that the liver is supported with high potency supplements so each time it grows back it is a little bit healthier than the time before.
+Therefore, the key is to ensure that the liver is supported with high potency supplements, liver supporting foods and toxins are minimised/eliminated so each time it grows back it is a little bit healthier than the time before.

 In truth, our amazing liver can improve and heal when you harness the force of this humble organ.
 The fact is: the liver is one of the busiest organs in the human body because it has a highway of blood running through it.
 Blood brings with it, vitamins, minerals, other nutrients and building blocks of our food, hormones, oxygen, and troublemakers such as prescription and recreational drugs; pesticides, herbicides, and fungicides; aluminum, lead, copper, mercury, and other toxic heavy metals; and disease-causing pathogens such as viruses and bacteria.
 The liver must be masterful at sorting the bad from the good, the poisons from the nutrients.